 How is it best served and eaten?
 Often, the roasted pork is served with polenta, which mingles nicely with the fat, salty pork.
 Mustard sauce served on the side together with pickled cabbage nicely cuts through the fatty pork meat to bring out the best taste and flavour.

-We better warn you, but on a lighter note!
 When ordering this delicious Romanian food, bring your appetite along, forget about weight issues and simply indulge yourself!
 And the best part?
 The knuckles are served huge – plenty enough to share when you are two.

-Mititei/Mici – Rolled and Grilled Meat
+10. Mititei/Mici (Rolled and Grilled Meat)

 Both the words Mici & Mititei can be translated to mean “small ones”.
 Mici literally means a small rolled meat.
 This Romanian speciality is usually made from a unique mix of pork, lamb, and beef plus spices like thyme, coriander, garlic, and black pepper.
 You may find some people adding sodium bicarbonate.
 The mix is grilled and is best when eaten hot with mustard.

 This traditional food from Romania has an entertaining story regarding its origin.
 It is alleged that in the 19th century, during a diner rush, a popular sausage restaurant ran short of sausage casings.
 Under lots of pressure, a chef is said to have grabbed the sausage stuffing, and without the casing formed it into a tube, grilled and then served the dinner guests.
 They apparently loved the skinless “little ones” and thus was born Mititei, a new Romanian favourite.